C.J. Cron Player Props: Rockies vs. Guardians

 Guardians Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 27th in MLB.
+- The 7.6 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in the league.

-- The Guardians' 4.06 team ERA ranks 12th across all MLB pitching staffs.
+- The Guardians have a 4.10 team ERA that ranks 12th among all league pitching staffs.

-- Guardians pitchers combine to surrender the ninth-fewest home runs in baseball (22 total, one per game).
+- The Guardians give up the eighth-fewest home runs in baseball (23 total, one per game).

-- The Guardians will look to Battenfield (0-1) in his third start of the season.
+- Bibee gets the call to start for the Guardians, his first this season.

-- His last appearance was out of the bullpen on Monday when the right-hander tossed 2/3 innings against the Colorado Rockies while allowing hits.

 © 2023 Data Skrive.
 All rights reserved.